Complaint Handling Code 2024 FAQs

 The landlord should continue its efforts to resolve the service request even if a complaint has been made.
 A landlord should not wait for the outcome of the complaint investigation to progress the service request.

-• If a resident contacts about service provision, can a landlord deal with it quickly and informally, or does it have to move to stage 1?
+• If a resident is unhappy with a service provided by the landlord, can a landlord deal with it quickly and informally, or does it have to move to stage 1?

 Informal complaint stages are not permitted in landlord complaints policies.